 - Onboard: An onboard BL is issued when a shipment is loaded onto a ship, and the ship’s master signs the bill in circumstances where payment for cargo is on the condition that a letter of credit is issued.

 - Airway bill: An Airway bill is a non-negotiable contract used with international airline cargo once the cargo has been received and export customs formalities have been completed.
 The bill is issued to the carrier, shipper, importer, and a copy for other purposes.
 An airway bill is not a bill of lading as it does not act as a document of title.
 However, it acts as an invoice, proof of insurance, and a customs declaration.

 How to Fill Bill of Lading Form

-The contents of a bill of lading form will differ from one cargo to the other.
+The contents of a form will differ from one cargo to the other.
 However, there are fundamental sections on the document that must ordinarily be completed.

 Below is a guide on how these sections are filled: